-The successful story behind this startup wasn’t a cut and dry either.
+The success story behind this startup wasn’t cut and dry either.

 Dorsey adopted an early marketing campaign that was aggressive in its novelty.
 He created an article with the title, “140 Reasons Why Square Will Fail”.
-That’s certainly not how a usual promotional campaign for a new product sounds like.
+That’s certainly not what a usual promotional campaign for a new product sounds like.

 Regardless, it worked wonders as this article held a clever twist.
-Each of the 140 reasons of failure had its own list of counterpoints which provided solutions to overcome every possible bad scenario for the young startup.
+Each of the 140 reasons for failure had its own list of counterpoints that provided solutions to overcome every possible bad scenario for the young startup.
 Dorsey distributed the article to all investors who were interested in Square.

 The business idea was successful, and it seemed that the happy ending was near.
 However, their business idea violated the rules of credit card companies which clearly stated that everyone needs a merchant account to accept money transfers.
 The startup was, at that point, hanging by a thread.

 Jack Dorsey took matters into his own hands and opened a new financial era by changing the rules of online banking.
 He went with the prototype to all major banks to make them change their minds.
 Thanks to this move, in a matter of six months, Square was on the side of legal companies.

 The Square software borrowed an essential ingredient from Apple’s success recipe.
-The company invested greatly in a sleek and elegant design of their product to emphasize its premium features.
+The company invested greatly in the sleek and elegant design of its product to emphasize its premium features.

 Another step that brought the startup closer to its success was the recognition it received due to some powerful partnerships, such as its collaboration with Apple.